+Introduced by:

-Introduced by: ; Seconded by:
+; Seconded by:

-membership of the Retirement System expiration of the term of an elected Re Retirement Board has certified that Jac ement Ordinance provides for election by and from to fill a vacancy on the Retirement Board create stirement Board member, and the Secretary of the Park has been elected by the membership of the Retirement Board pursuant to an election condition. ed by the e e
+WHEREAS, Section 4(a) of the Retirement Ordinance provides for election by and from membership of the Retirement System to fill a vacancy on the Retirement Board created by the expiration of the term of an elected Retirement Board member, and the Secretary of the Retirement Board has certified that Jae Park has been elected by the membership of the Retirement System as a member of the Retirement Board pursuant to an election conducted for said purpose;

-VED that Jae Park is hereby declared a member of shall serve a period of two years commencing
+NOW, THEREFORE, BE IT RESOLVED that Jae Park is hereby declared a member of the Retirement Board and that said member shall serve a period of two years commencing June 24, 2021.

-Preside ent

-ATTECT

-ATTEST:

-Secretary

-05/20/2021

-EXPRESSING APPRECIATION TO DOUGLAS HIGASHI FOR HIS SERVICE TO THE EAST BAY MUNICIPAL UTILITY DISTRICT RETIREMENT BOARD
+R.B.
+RESOLUTION NO. 6935 EXPRESSING APPRECIATION TO DOUGLAS HIGASHI FOR HIS SERVICE TO THE EAST BAY MUNICIPAL UTILITY DISTRICT RETIREMENT BOARD